hanreev/openlayers-docset/README.md

 ## TypeScript declaration

-I have included TypeScript declaration for `v5.3.2` in `typings` directory.
+I have included TypeScript declaration for `v5.3.2` in `typings` directory that includes all documented API and protected class members and methods.

 ### Requirements

-These modules are required to use provided TypeScript declaration, install them using `npm` of `yarn`
+These [DefinitelyTyped](http://definitelytyped.org/) modules are required to use provided TypeScript declaration, install them using `npm` or `yarn`
 - `@types/arcgis-rest-api`
 - `@types/geojson`
 - `@types/topojson-specification`